Ariiees/Dress-Prepare/README.md

 # Dress-Prepare Dress Code Page
-This branch contains the code for Dress Code Page
+This branch contains the code for Dress Code Page, current mainfest is set to MainActivity.

 - [x] Drop Down List
 - [x] More Info Button